 , 800 N.W.2d 27

-The presence of asbestos in the air during and following routine repairs to defendant's buildings constituted an unsafe condition associated with the premises.
+The presence of asbestos in the air during and following routine repairs to the defendant's buildings constituted an unsafe condition associated with the premises.
 Viola v.
-Wisconsin Electric Power Co.
-2014 WI App 5
+Wisconsin Electric Power Co., 2014 WI App 5

 , 352 Wis.
 2d 541

 , 842 N.W.2d 515

 The safe place statute is a negligence statute that imposes a heightened duty on owners of public buildings to construct, repair, and maintain their buildings safely.
 The statute does not address negligent acts; instead, it addresses unsafe property conditions.
 Soletski v.
 Krueger International, Inc., 2019 WI App 7

 , 385 Wis.
 2d 787